jaindheerain/Google_Interview_University/README.md

 Edit the document or wiki page and use the - [ ] and - [x] syntax to update your task list.

 # Recommended
-After finishing the linkedlist try to learn recursion.
+After finishing the Linked list iterative approach try to learn recursion.
 - [ ] 1.
 Recursion.
 - [ ] 2.
 Linked list problem using recursive approach.